barnese3/Fly-Docs/fetch.md

 Usually when there’s a permissions issue or something similar, `fetch()` will return a Promise in the form of a `TimeoutError` to indicate that a network error was encountered or that a value received is not of the expected type.
 A successful `fetch()` will include a `Response.ok` property value of `true`.

+### Syntax

 `fetch(req, init)`

 The fetch method takes 2 **parameters**: `req` and `init`

 ***req***: RequestInfo
 This parameter defines the resource that you wish to fetch.
 It can either be a direct URL string or a Request object for the resource you're fetching.

 ***init***: FlyRequestInit (optional)
 This parameter represents an options object containing any custom settings that you want to apply to the request.
 This parameter is optional and the possible options are:

-`body`: any body that you want to add to your request.
+* `body`: any body that you want to add to your request.
 This can be a Blob, BufferSource, FormData, string or null.

-`cache`:  the cache mode you want to use for the request, which will control how the request will interact with the browser's HTTP cache.
+* `cache`:  the cache mode you want to use for the request, which will control how the request will interact with the browser's HTTP cache.
 This should be a RequestCache value.
 See [Request.cache](https://developer.mozilla.org/en-US/docs/Web/API/Request/cache) for available values.

-`credentials`: the request credentials you want to use for the request: `omit`, `same-origin`, or `include`.
+* `credentials`: the request credentials you want to use for the request: `omit`, `same-origin`, or `include`.

-`headers`: any headers you want to add to your request, contained within a `Headers` object or an object literal with `ByteString` values.
+* `headers`: any headers you want to add to your request, contained within a `Headers` object or an object literal with `ByteString` values.

-`integrity`: contains the subresource integrity value of the request.
+* `integrity`: contains the subresource integrity value of the request.
 This will be in the form of a string.

-`keepalive`: this option will be a boolean value which can be used to allow the request to outlive the page.
+* `keepalive`: this option will be a boolean value which can be used to allow the request to outlive the page.

-`method`: this option represents the Request method in the form of a string.
+* `method`: this option represents the Request method in the form of a string.
 For example, “get” or “post”.

-`mode`: the mode you want to use for the request.
+* `mode`: the mode you want to use for the request.
 For example, `cors`, `no-cors`, or `same-origin`.

-`redirect`: this option indicates which redirect mode to use.
+* `redirect`: this option indicates which redirect mode to use.
 For example, `follow` will automatically follow redirects, `error` will abort with an error if a redirect occurs, and `manual` will handle redirects manually.
 The default is usually `follow`.

-`referrer`: this option is a string specifying `no-referrer`, `client`, or a URL.
+* `referrer`: this option is a string specifying `no-referrer`, `client`, or a URL.
 The default is `client`.

-`referrerPolicy`: this option specifies the value of the referrer HTTP header: `no-referrer`, `no-referrer-when-downgrade`, `origin`, `origin-when-cross-origin` or `unsafe-url`.
+* `referrerPolicy`: this option specifies the value of the referrer HTTP header: `no-referrer`, `no-referrer-when-downgrade`, `origin`, `origin-when-cross-origin` or `unsafe-url`.

-`signal`: this option will be an `AbortSignal` object instance which allows you to communicate with a fetch request and abort it if desired via an `AbortController`.
+* `signal`: this option will be an `AbortSignal` object instance which allows you to communicate with a fetch request and abort it if desired via an `AbortController`.

-`timeout`: this option will be a number indicating the number of seconds the client will wait for a response from the server until a TimeoutError is raised.
+* `timeout`: this option will be a number indicating the number of seconds the client will wait for a response from the server until a TimeoutError is raised.

 The `fetch()` methods takes these parameters, issues an HTTP/HTTPS request and returns a **Promise** that resolves to a **Response** object.